dbojan/csvEdit_Esmeralda/README.md

 Select save location.
 Extract zip file, run.
 You can associate it with csv and tsv files.

-You need mpv.exe and optionally mpv.com from https://mpv.io/ .
-Put exe and or com files in the same dir as csvedit.exe.
+To check channels, you need mpv.exe and optionally mpv.com from https://mpv.io/ Put exe and or com files in the same dir as csvedit.exe.
 (For older windows, latest version that will work can be found here: https://www.videohelp.com/software/mpv-media-player/old-versions
 Either one of these (direct link to the file): https://www.videohelp.com/download/mpv-0.39.0-x86_64.7z